DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 *
       RETURNS: <Q ID> (active) or <q ID> (not active)

-Example: The shos Sensor 1 and 1 are tripped or active while 3 and 4 are not.
+Example: This shows sensors 1 and 2 are tripped or active while 3 and 4 are not.

          <Q 1><Q 2><q 3><q 4>